 Another decorating tip for first-time homebuyers is to focus on one room at a time.
 You don’t have to rush to get everything perfect in your new home right after you move in.
 Take your time, find pieces that you love, and move strategically from room to room.
 Make a checklist of what you need for each room to feel complete (for now).

 Buying new furniture for your new space is exciting, but there are lots of other ways to spruce up your new home on a budget.
 Refurbishing old pieces makes them look brand new and recycling things from family and friends is a great way to give a loved piece new life.
 This video shares some fun ways to upcycle old furniture and give a space new life.

 After making one of the most expensive purchases of your life, it can be hard to decide when to save and when to splurge on home decor.
 There are countless places where you can find affordable home decor, but sometimes it’s worth it to spend a little more and know that what you’re buying will last.
 When decorating your first home, less is more so focus on investing in pieces you love, rather than just trying to fill the house.
 This could include a beautiful new sofa, a piece of artwork from your favorite artist, a unique lighting fixture, a high-quality rug, or anything that means a lot to you.
 You can then save for things like trendy art prints, cool mirrors, curtains, and other finishings.

 Buying your first home is exciting but decorating it can feel overwhelming, especially since you just made such a major purchase.
-But by focusing on the areas in your home where you spend the most time, upcycling some of your existing pieces, and investing in a few key items, you can make your new house feel like home in no time.
+But by focusing on the areas in your home where you spend the most time, upcycling some of your existing pieces with easy DIY decor projects, and investing in a few key items, you can make your new house feel like home in no time.